Pension

 To newhome.ch

 There are two different types of pledges.
-The credit institution achieves optimum security when both types are combined:
+Your bank achieves optimum security when both types are combined:

-1. You pledge your currently saved retirement assets, i.e. your vested benefits.
-If you still owe on your loan, a so-called realization of the pledge occurs.
-The credit institution receives your retirement assets, which effectively amounts to an advance withdrawal.
+1. You pledge the pension assets you currently have saved, i.e. your vested benefits.
+If you still owe your mortgage, this is known as a realization of the pledge: The bank receives your pension assets, which effectively amounts to an advance withdrawal.

 2. You pledge your entitlement to future pensions.
-Suppose you are unable to repay the loan as agreed: As soon as a benefit case arises (retirement, disability, or death), you must forgo your pension until your debt is repaid.
+Let’s assume that repaying your mortgage doesn’t work out as planned: As soon as a benefit case occurs (retirement, disability, or death), you must forgo your pension until your debt is paid.

-• From age 50, the maximum pledge corresponds to the vested benefits at age 50 or half of the current vested benefits, whichever is higher.
+• From age 50, the maximum pledge equals the vested benefits at age 50 or half of the current vested benefits, whichever is higher.

-It may be agreed in the contract that the pledge amount may be adjusted continuously in line with changes in vested benefits.
+It may be agreed in the contract that the pledge amount will be adjusted continuously in line with changing vested benefits.

 Restriction

-If you have pledged your retirement assets, your freedom is restricted: You need the pledge holder’s written consent if you wish to have the vested benefits paid out or, in the event of a benefit case, the pension benefits paid out.
-This also applies if a portion of the vested benefits is to be transferred to another occupational benefits institution following a divorce.
+If you have pledged your pension assets, your freedoms are restricted: You need written consent from the pledge holder if you wish to have the vested benefits paid out or, in the event of a benefit case, the pension benefits paid out.
+This also applies if part of the vested benefits are to be transferred to the other person’s occupational benefits institution following a divorce.

 Associated articles